Emotional Spending: Stopping it and Other Wreckless Habits

 Emotions are a tricky subject.
-What is an even trickier subject is the way that our emotions can guide our spending behavior.
+What is an even trickier subject is the way that our emotions can guide our emotional spending or acting out on other wreckless habits.

-With emotional spending I am not really talking about full-on addiction.
+With emotional spending I am not really talking about full on addiction.
 That is its own beast.
-Though addiction of any sort is certainly fueled by an emotional driving force.
+Though compulsions of any sort are certainly fueled by an emotional driving force.